-Nayib Bukele is the current president of El Salvador; he was sworn in as president on June 1st, 2019, and it will serve a five-year term ending in 2024.
-At the age of 37, he became the 46th president of El Salvador; also, he is the youngest person ever elected as president of this country.
+Nayib Bukele, the current president of El Salvador, was sworn in on June 1st, 2019, and it will serve a five-year term ending in 2024.
+At the age of 37, Bukele became the 46th president of El Salvador; he is the youngest person ever elected as president of this country.

 Who is Nayib Bukele?